Nasdanika-Knowledge/open-telemetry/collector.md

     *   ``podman start <container name or ID>``
 * In your auto-configured Java applications add ``-Dotel.java.global-autoconfigure.enabled=true -Dotel.metrics.exporter=otlp -Dotel.logs.exporter=otlp -Dotel.traces.exporter=otlp -Dotel.exporter.otlp.endpoint=http://<VM external IP>:4317 -Dotel.service.name=<service name>`` properties to the command line.
 You can also use environment variables.
 See [Environment variables and system properties](https://opentelemetry.io/docs/languages/java/configuration/#environment-variables-and-system-properties) for more details.
 * Open ``http://<VM external IP>:3000`` in a web browser

+## Grafana Cloud

+Another option, out of many, is to use [Grafana Cloud](https://grafana.com/products/cloud).
+You would have to install [Grafana Alloy](https://grafana.com/oss/alloy-opentelemetry-collector/) on your machine.